anilmainali/Java/README.md

 ## Prerequisites to install IntelliJ IDE

 # Step 1 — Check whether Java Runtime Environment (JRE) is installed on your computer.
+# Using the Command-line to find Java Versions

 ## Install the Necessary Software to learn program in Java